guanxi/guanxi-core/readme.txt

 Directory structure
 -------------------
 After you've got hold of Guanxi from sourceforge, you'll have the following directories to play with.
-We'll assume you've done the default and now you've got a directory called "guanxi".
+We'll assume you've done the default and now you've got a directory called "Core".
-Let's cd into guanxi and see what's in there.
+Let's cd into Core and see what's in there.

-.
+Core
-Contains the Guanxi build file and this readme information file
+  Contains the Guanxi build file and this readme information file.
+Also contains the XML schema files and the localised system messages used by the other components.

 Common
   Contains the Guanxi common component (Guanxi::Common).
 This is a generic component that is used by the